lf-edge/eve/docs/SECURITY.md

 # EVE Security Overview

+## Reporting security issues

+EVE community takes security seriously.
+If you discover a security issue, please bring it to our attention right away!

+Please DO NOT file a public issue, instead send your report privately to eve-security@lists.lfedge.org.

 ## Introduction

 What makes EVE a secure-by-design system is that it has been developed from the ground up with security in mind.
 EVE doesn't rely on 3rd party or add-on components to provide trust in the system, but rather offers a set of well-defined principles on which a trust model can be built.
 You will notice that EVE doesn't call itself a trusted system -- but rather a trustworthy one.
 The distinction is subtle, but very important and was first articulated by [Joanna Rutkowska](https://www.darkreading.com/vulnerabilities---threats/rutkowska-trust-makes-us-vulnerable/d/d-id/1330587).
 Joanna, of course, is the architect of [Qubes OS](https://www.qubes-os.org) with which EVE shares a good deal of core security principles like [security by compartmentalization](https://www.qubes-os.org/doc/glossary/#qubes-os) and focusing on representing all user applications as VM-based abstractions.
 In EVE, the same VM-based approach to defining applications is built around [Edge Containers specification](ECOS.md).